paulkarpenko/us-code-ui/uscode/title-20-education/chapter-039-equal-educational-opportunities-and-transportation-of-students.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is Pub.
 L. 93–380, Aug.
 21, 1974, 88 Stat.
-484, as amended, known as the Education Amendments of 1974.
+484, known as the Education Amendments of 1974.
 For complete classification of this Act to the Code, see Short Title of 1974 Amendment note set out under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) and Tables.

 #### Effective Date
 Section effective on and after sixtieth day after Aug.
 21, 1974, see section 2(c) of Pub.
 L. 93–380, set out as a note under [section 1221–1 of this title](./chapter-031-general-provisions-concerning-education.md#section-1221-1).